 - A strong attention to community.

 We encourage all eligible candidates eager to advance our mission of using food as a force for good to consider running for the Board.
-Women, people of color, LGBTQ+ people, transgender and gender noncomforming people, disabled people, elderly people and people with diverse ethnicities and / or religions are especially welcome to declare their candidacy.
+Women, people of color, LGBTQ+ people, transgender and gender nonconforming people, people with disabilities, elderly people and people with diverse ethnicities and / or religions are especially welcome to declare their candidacy.

 If you have questions about the Board of Directors, the summary of responsibilities, the core competencies or the elections process, please contact our Governance Committee at [email protected].